 The SA Scoping Report for the SPD was published for consultation with statutory agencies in April/May 2014.
 This process sought to confirm that the scope of the assessment was appropriate and adequate to assess and inform preparation of the SPD.

-Following confirmation that the scope of the SA was appropriate for the SPD an SA report has been produced to inform the preferred approach being taken forward in this SPD.
+Following confirmation that the scope of the SA was appropriate for the SPD the SA report was then produced to inform the approach taken forward in this SPD.